-National retail trends and challenging times for the high street are likely to continue without the Local Plan and will be influenced by wider factors such as shopping habits, economic conditions and business rates.
+Likely evolution without the new Local Plan

+will be influenced by wider factors such as shopping habits, economic conditions and business rates.
 However the Local Plan does offer the opportunity to ensure a flexible planning policy framework that will allow the district's town centres to adapt to wider changes.

-Without the Local Plan younger working age people will likely still move out of the district for higher education, better paid jobs or more affordable housing and the working age population will shrink, as this is a well-established trend.
+Without the Local Plan younger working age people will likely still move out of the district for higher education, better paid jobs or more affordable housing and the working age population will shrink, as this is a wellestablished trend.
 The new Local Plan provides an opportunity to enable more employment opportunities and housing options for the working age population.
 The new plan does offer the opportunity to review policies around housing supply and employment development which could help enable more younger people to stay in the area, as well as ensuring the area remains an attractive place to live and work.
-There are also initiatives out with the Local Plan that are seeking to address this issue such as the 'Choose Cumbria'
+There are also initiatives out with the Local Plan that are seeking to address this issue such as the 'Choose Cumbria' initiative and the Council's economic development